 During the year ended December 31, 2011, the Company adopted the 2011 Incentive Plan under which directors, officers, consultants, advisors and employees of the Company are eligible to receive stock option grants.
 The Company has reserved 6,000,000 shares of its Common Stock for issuance pursuant to the 2011 Incentive Plan.
 Under the 2011 Incentive Plan, options vest and expire pursuant to individual award agreements; however, the expiration date of unexercised options may not exceed ten years from the date of grant.
-In May, 2011, the Company issued to a former employee an option grant for 2,000,000 shares of its Common Stock with an exercise price of \$0.21 per share, a five year vesting schedule (vesting in equal increments in years three, four and five) and a ten year term.
-In connection with this option grant, the Company recognized compensation expense of approximately \$61,000 during the year ended December 31, 2011.
-Subsequent to December 31, 2011, this option grant terminated as a result of the termination of employment of the option holder.

-During September, 2012, the Company issued to the new Chief Executive Officer, Alex Vaickus, an option grant of 2,000,000 shares of its Common Stock with an exercise price of \$0.117, a five year vesting schedule (vesting in equal annual increments beginning on the first anniversary of the date of the grant) and a ten year term.
+During September 2012, the Company issued to its Chief Executive Officer, Alex Vaickus, an option grant of 2,000,000 shares of its Common Stock with an exercise price of \$0.117 per share, a five year vesting schedule (vesting in equal annual increments beginning on the first anniversary of the date of the grant) and a ten year term.
 In connection with this grant of options, the Company recognized compensation expense of approximately \$68,000 during the year ended December 31, 2012.
 The option grant was issued under the 2011 Incentive Plan.
-As the Company's Chief Executive Officer Mr. Vaickus replaced Mark Schwarz, who will remain as Chairman of the Board of Directors of the Company and added the title of Executive Chairman.
-Mr. Vaickus, age 53, served as President of Playboy Enterprises Inc. ("PEI") from 2009 to 2011.
-Mr. Vaickus served as President of PEI's Global Licensing Group from 2000 to 2011.